EPHS Course Selection Hub

 Does AP mean more homework?

 Our teachers work extremely hard to make the workload manageable and support students.
 AP courses are more rigorous, and students can expect a higher workload.
-The amount and type on homework varies depending on the specific AP course.
+The amount and type of homework varies depending on the specific AP course.

 Is AP expensive?